MicrosoftDocs/win32/desktop-src/SecAuthZ/delegating-the-defining-of-permissions-in-c--.md

 ---
-Description: 'Authorization policy stores that are stored in Active Directory support delegation of administration.' ms.assetid: 'ccad4c19-7a16-4599-9a42-23cae7084418'
+Description: Authorization policy stores that are stored in Active Directory support delegation of administration. ms.assetid: ccad4c19-7a16-4599-9a42-23cae7084418
-title: Delegating the Defining of Permissions in C++
+title: Delegating the Defining of Permissions in C++ ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Delegating the Defining of Permissions in C++